bhavikbhagwani/groupprojectG30/README.md

 You can also cheat in the game, but your results or stats won't be stored if you cheat

 ## RUN GAME
+NOW, you can go to the 'pig' directory.

-To run the game, one should go to the 'pig' directory and run
+To run the game, one should go to the 'pig' directory using

+                cd pig

+and run

                 python main.py

 ## HELP IN GAME, HOW TO PLAY AND OTHER COMMANDS